Table of Contents

 How Long Do You Need to Keep Business Records in Canada?

-In Canada, the CRA says businesses are expected to keep business tax records for a minimum of six years after the end of taxation year.
+In Canada, the CRA requires businesses to keep tax records for at least six years after the end of the taxation year.
+These records include:

 Alternatives to Document Storage Services for Storing Business Paperwork